 Cancellation policy & conditions

-If a participant wishes to cancel his/her registration to the Certification exam he/she should Contact Us.
+If a participant wishes to cancel their registration to the certification exam they should contact us.

 Please take careful note that the cancellation policy on refunds is as follows:

 6–4 weeks (before exam)

 Please note that a "no-show" is not considered a cancellation.
 If you do not attend the exam without giving forewarning of your absence and without proof of good reason (unforeseen circumstances - such as a death in the family, serious accident of the candidate...) no refund will be allowed.

 Should a candidate not attend the Exam, for whatever reasons, no further claims for reimbursement or waiving of fees can be made.
 Similarly no right to further claims or waiving of fees will arise should the ESC be obliged to alter the Exam proceedings.

 By registering to the Exam each candidate waives his/her rights to claim for any compensation toward the ESC.
 The organiser cannot be held liable for any hindrance or disruption of Exam proceedings arising from political, social or economic events or any other unforeseen incidents beyond their control.

 In no event will the ESC be liable for indirect damages or cost.

 Registration of a candidate entails acceptance of these conditions.